 You must set the stations in the software to the reagent types loaded on the instrument.
 Once this is done, the system tracks each station's history (the number of runs and cassettes processed and number of days loaded on the instrument), current concentration, and, for wax chambers, the current temperature.
-See Stations in 5.1.1 Reagent Groups, Types and Stations for further details.
+See 5.1.1.3 - Stations for further details.